jonnor/machinehearing/geekleml2021/notes.md

 Outputs are pooled across time to make prediction of event present-or-not.
 Common pooling operation: max, or softmax
 More advanced.
 Attention pooling, or Autopool (softmax generalization)

+## Characteristics of Audio Events

+- Duration
+- Tonal/atonal
+- Temporal patterns
+- Percussive
+- Frequency content
+- Temporal envelope
+- Foreground vs background
+- Signal to Noise Ratio

+Some events are short
+Gunshot
+Bark

+Some are bit longer
+Cat mjau

+Some events are percussive / atonal.
+Cough, etc

+Some have temporal patterns
+Some are more tonal
+Alarms

+Transitions.
+Into state.
+Out of state.

+# Other

 ## Error analysis